kasin-it/NewsletterMaster/README.md

 # SASS Newsletter

-Welcome to the SASS Newsletter API, a simple GraphQL API designed for managing newsletter subscriptions and sending mass emails.
+Welcome to the SASS Newsletter, a simple app designed for managing newsletter subscriptions and sending mass emails.

 ### 🚀 Features